Title

 Republic Act No. 453, enacted in 1950, prohibits changes to a cargo manifest after the entry of the vessel, except for amendments related to marks.

-A cargo manifest can only be changed or altered after entry of the vessel, by means of an amendment by the master, consignee, or agent thereof, under oath, and attached to the original manifest.
+A cargo manifest may not be changed or altered except after entry of the vessel, by an amendment made by the master, consignee, or their agent, under oath, and attached to the original manifest.

-Yes, after the invoice and/or entry covering an importation has been received and recorded, no amendment shall be allowed except with respect to marks.
+After the invoice and/or entry has been received and recorded in the office of the appraiser (or an official acting as appraiser), no amendment is allowed except with respect to marks.

-The amendment must be under oath and attached to the original manifest.
+The sworn amendment must be attached to the original manifest.

 Analyze Cases Smarter, Faster